Why Physical Therapy?

-Physical therapists are movement experts who treat people of all ages and abilities, helping them improve and maintain function and quality of life.
-Physical therapists create individual treatment plans to match each person’s goals, helping people improve their fitness and function, avoid surgery, reduce the use of opioids and other drugs, and partner in their own care.
+Physical therapy is the focus on movement in the treatment of people of all ages and abilities, helping them improve and maintain function and quality of life.
+Physical therapists create individual treatment plans to match each person’s goals, helping them improve their fitness and function, avoid surgery, reduce the use of opioids and other drugs, and partner in their own care.

 Maximize Your Movement

 Pain-free movement is crucial to your quality of life, your ability to earn a living, and your independence.
 Physical therapists are movement experts who can identify, diagnose, and treat movement problems.

 Physical therapists work collaboratively with their patients and clients.
 Treatment plans are designed for each person’s individual goals, challenges, and needs.

 Opioid risks include depression, overdose, and addiction, plus withdrawal symptoms when stopping use.
 In some situations, dosed appropriately, prescription opioids are an appropriate part of medical treatment.
 However, the Centers for Disease Control and Prevention (CDC) is urging health care providers to reduce the use of opioids in favor of safe alternatives like physical therapy for most long-term pain.